 On April 22, 2016, the FAA published special conditions no. 25-612-SC in the Federal Register (81 FR 23573) applicable to Gulfstream Aerospace Corporation for the GVI airplane.
 Those were the first special conditions the FAA issued for non-rechargeable lithium battery installations.
-We explained in that document our decision to make those special conditions effective one year after publication in the Federal Register, and our intention for other special conditions for other makes and models to be effective on that same date or 30 days after publication, whichever is later.
-The effective date of special conditions no. 25-612-SC is April 22, 2017
+We explained in that document our decision to make those special conditions effective one year after publication in the Federal Register, which is April 22, 2017.
+In those special conditions, the FAA stated its intention to apply non-rechargeable lithium battery special conditions to design changes on other makes and models applied for after this same date.

-Section 1205 of the FAA Reauthorization Act of 1996 requires the FAA to consider the extent to which Alaska is not served by transportation modes other than aviation and to establish appropriate regulatory distinctions when modifying airworthiness regulations that affect intrastate aviation in Alaska.
-In consideration of this requirement and the overall impact on safety, the FAA does not intend to require nonrechargeable lithium battery special conditions for design changes that only replace a 121.5 megahertz (MHz) emergency locator transmitter (ELT) with a 406 MHz ELT that meets Technical Standard Order C126b, or later revision, on transport airplanes operating only in Alaska.
+Section 1205 of the FAA

+Reauthorization Act of 1996 requires the

+FAA to consider the extent to which

+Alaska is not served by transportation

+modes other than aviation and to

+establish appropriate regulatory

+distinctions when modifying

+airworthiness regulations that affect

+intrastate aviation in Alaska.
+In

+consideration of this requirement and the overall impact on safety, the FAA does not intend to require nonrechargeable lithium battery special conditions for design changes that only replace a 121.5 megahertz (MHz) emergency locator transmitter (ELT) with a 406 MHz ELT that meets Technical Standard Order C126b, or later revision, on transport airplanes operating only in Alaska.
 This will support our efforts of encouraging operators in Alaska to upgrade to a 406 MHz ELT.
 These ELTs provide significantly improved accuracy for lifesaving services to locate an accident site in Alaskan terrain.
 The FAA considers that the safety benefits from upgrading to a 406 MHz ELT for Alaskan operations will outweigh the battery fire risk.